 Asian culture has survived for over three thousand centuries, and its influence has expanded far past Asia.
 By majoring in East Asian Languages you will learn various Asian dialects, along with Asian grammar and literature.
 In addition, there will be classes on East Asian philosophy, religion, and applications to business and technology.

 Concentrations within this major would include Chinese, Japanese, Korean or Tibetan Languages and Literature.
 Depending on which concentration you choice, you will be taking courses in Japanese, Korean, Japanese, and Tibetan (beginning, intermediate, and advanced), Chinese history, Korean Art, Buddhist studies, and Modern Chinese film.

-In 2019-2020, East Asian languages was the 184th most popular major nationwide with 1,986 degrees awarded.
-This represents a 5.2% reduction in East Asian degrees awarded over the prior year's total of 2,089.
+In 2020-2021, East Asian languages was the 188th most popular major nationwide with 2,293 degrees awarded.
+This represents a 3.2% increase in East Asian degrees awarded over the prior year's total of 2,219.

-There are 174 schools offering degrees in East Asian languages in the United States.
-Our 2022 Best East Asian Languages Schools ranking analyzes 101 of these schools to determine the best overall colleges for East Asian languages students.
+This year's Best East Asian Languages Schools ranking compares 74 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of East Asian programs later in this article.

 East Asian languages can be challenging for English speakers to learn because the characters and pronunciation are so different.
 Patience and persistence are important to find success in this field.
 The complex characters that make up the written language rely on precise handwork, making an eye for detail essential.

 In order to prepare for this major, students are advised to take courses in World History, English, World Religion, and Government.
 These courses will help student understand the fundamentals of East Asian Languages.
 There are opportunities for study abroad programs at some institutions.
 This would allow student to practice their lingual skills and experience the culture first hand.